How To Choose The Right Neighborhood.

 1. It's All About The Numbers.

 Preliminary research is one of the most effective tools for properly conducting any process.
-And it only makes sense that such an action would be of utmost importance for our article's subject.
+And it only makes sense that such an action would be of utmost importance concerning our article's topic.

-One of the first things you must do as part of checking a potential residential area is to find out about 'residential data.'
-Some would call it neighborhood profiling.
+One of the first things you must do as part of checking a potential residential area is to find out about 'Residential Data.'

 'What is it exactly?'
 You must be asking.